POLICIES AND PROCEDURES

-The layers of downline Market Partners in a particular Market Partner’s Marketing Organization.
+The layers of downline Market Partners in a particular Market Partner’s Downline.
 This term refers to the relationship of a Market Partner, relative to a particular upline Market Partner, determined by the number of Market Partners between them who are related by Sponsorship.
 For example, if A sponsors B, who sponsors C, who sponsors D, who sponsors E; then E is on A’s fourth level.

 MARKET PARTNER ACTIVITY REPORT

-An online report generated by MONAT that provides critical data relating to the identities of Market Partners, Sales Information, and enrollment activity of each Market Partner’s Marketing Organization.
+An online report generated by MONAT that provides critical data relating to the identities of Market Partners, Sales Information, and enrollment activity of each Market Partner’s Downline.
 This report contains confidential and trade secret information which is proprietary to MONAT and is accessible to Market Partners through the Back Office.

 OFFICIAL MONAT MATERIAL